-20 local, regional, and international organizations most influential in the life of Syria (prime actors) named and ranked Jaish al-Fatah according to their influence.
-In the chart below, the left column ranks prime actors, from most influential (Russia) to the least influential (Relief International).
+Ninety-six (96) local, regional, and international organizations and entities (prime actors) have been identified as influential in the life of Syria.
+In the chart below, the left column ranks the prime actors from most influential in shaping the life in Syria (Russia) to the least influential (Relief International).

-Round 3 statements (Nov.
-2016 - July 2017):
+Round 3 participants stated (Nov.
+2016 - Jul.
+2017):

-"Not a faction; it's a headquarter for coordination.
+"Jaish al-Fatah is not a faction; it's a headquarter for coordination.
 They are all Islamists.
 They have a role now in Idlib.”
 (233881)

-Round 2 statements (Nov.
-2016 - July 2017):
+Round 2 participants stated (Aug.
+2016 - Oct.
+2017):

-“Radical Islamists, Sunni, fighting for everything the regime took from them.
+“They are radical Islamists, Sunni, fighting for everything the regime took from them.
 They are closest to the Muslim Brotherhood.
 They have a large military wing.
-They are trying to be more moderate than Fath Al Sham or ISIL.
+They are trying to be more moderate than Fath al-Sham or ISIL.
 They want Syria to be a moderate Islamist state.
 They only exist in a few regions, Idlib and south of Aleppo.
 They want Syria to be strong, but only as an Islamic state.
 They will enact laws to force fines on non-Muslims.”
 (221641)

-“Coalition of many military factors.
+“They are a coalition of many military factors.
 Much of the region (Idlib, Hama, the north) is under their control.
-They are military force with many jihadists joining on a daily basis.
-Al Nusra is the spinal cord of Jaish Al Fatah.”
+They are a military force with many jihadists joining on a daily basis.
+Al-Nusra is the spinal cord of Jaish al-Fatah.”
 (223881)

-Round 1 statements (Jan.
+Round 1 participants stated (Jan.
 2016 - May 2016):